 Personal Data Collection and Use

-Mather will only process EU Personal Data in ways that are compatible with the purpose that Mather collected it for, or for purposes the individual later authorizes.
-Before we use your EU Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
-Mather maintains reasonable procedures to help ensure that EU Personal Data is reliable for its intended use, accurate, complete and current.
+Mather will only process EU and UK Personal Data in ways that are compatible with the purpose that Mather collected it for, or for purposes the individual later authorizes.
+Before we use your EU, Swiss and UK Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
+Mather maintains reasonable procedures to help ensure that EU, Swiss and UK Personal Data is reliable for its intended use, accurate, complete and current.

-We do not collect the following categories of sensitive EU Personal Data: Racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership or data concerning health or sex life.
-In the event we were to collect sensitive EU Personal Data, we will obtain your opt-in consent where the Privacy Shield requires, including if we disclose your sensitive EU Personal Data to third parties, or before we use your sensitive EU Personal Data for a different purpose than we collected it for or than you later authorized.
+We do not collect the following categories of sensitive EU, Swiss and UK Personal Data: Racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership or data concerning health or sex life.
+In the event we were to collect sensitive EU, Swiss and UK Personal Data, we will obtain your opt-in consent where the Privacy Shield requires, including if we disclose your sensitive EU, Swiss and UK Personal Data to third parties, or before we use your sensitive EU, Swiss and UK Personal Data for a different purpose than we collected it for or than you later authorized.

 Human Resource Data Collection and Use